eleefulton/Senior-Project/README.md

 Program Output
 This program outputs a .out file for each of the given categories and stores them in the /50-words folder.
-It also creates a combined-50.out file and a categories.names file for use with the decision tree.
+It also creates a combined-50.out file, docs.names file and docs.data for use with the decision tree.